Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: PASAD Model Interpretation Discussion

-As discussed in section \ref{Mel-Spectrogram-discussion}, Formants are the peak points (i.e., bands running horizontally across the spectrogram) of the amplitude in the spectrogram.
-They change with changes in the vocal tract configuration as speakers move their articulators (jaw, tongue) to produce a specific sound.
+\textbf{Mel-spectrogram Frequency Attributes and Speech-motor-control:} Formants change with changes in the vocal tract configuration as speakers move their articulators (jaw, tongue) to produce a specific sound.
 Existing literature \cite{vorperian2019corner} evaluated the lowest four formants ($F1$-$F4$) in distinguishing unique vowel sounds. $F1$ \& $F2$ are associated with the position of the tongue.
 The height of the tongue in the mouth is inversely related to $F1$, such that high vowels have lower $F1$ values and vice versa.
 The $F2$ is directly related to tongue advancement (how far back the tongue is in the mouth).
-Back vowels have lower $F2$ values and vice versa. $F3$ \cite{lindblom1979formant} is associated with the front cavity formed by the lips and the tongue constriction, and $F4$ \cite{vorperian2019corner} is associated with laryngeal descent/elevation and the pharyngeal and hypopharyngeal cavities.
-Additionally, lower SMC is positively correlated with higher fundamental frequency $F0$ variability \cite{robb1985developmental}.
+Back vowels have lower $F2$ values, and vice versa. $F3$ \cite{lindblom1979formant} is associated with the front cavity formed by the lips and the tongue constriction, and $F4$ \cite{vorperian2019corner} is associated with laryngeal descent/elevation and the pharyngeal and hypopharyngeal cavities.
+Additionally, lower speech-motor-control is positively correlated with higher fundamental frequency $F0$ variability \cite{robb1985developmental}.
 Also, deviation in high frequency indicates deviation to aerodynamic and resonance properties in the vocal tract (i.e., tongue placement) \cite{denny2000respiratory}.